jmalonda12/joshs-megr2156-portfolio/docs/assignments/A05/index.md

-# A5 – Bracket Design for Strength and Stiffness
+# A5 – Design for Strength and Stiffness I

 ## Objective

-The objective of this assignment was to design a bracket based on the concept design in Appendix B to hold a horizontal force applied symmetrically by the strap shown in the assignment.
+The objective of this assignment was to design a bracket based on the concept design in Appendix B to hold a horizontal force applied symmetrically by the polyester strap shown in Resource #1.

-The bracket was designed using:
+The bracket was divided into five features, A through E, as shown in Appendix C. Each feature was analyzed for both strength and stiffness to determine the required dimensions.

+## Analyze

+### Design Requirements

 - Applied load: F = 600 lbf
 - Safety factor: SF = 4